pbuckner/x-plane_plugins/XPython/docs/source/development/modules/processing.rst

   Create a flightloop callback and return a :py:data:`flightLoopID` which can be used to change or destroy it.

+  :param function callback: function to be called based on schedule
+  :param XPLMFlightLoopPhaseType phase: flag to run before or after X-Plane integrates flight model.
+  :param Any refCon: reference constant passed to your callback function

   The flight loop callback is initialized as unscheduled: You'll need to call :py:func:`scheduleFlightLoop`.